EiichiroIto/MPyTools/doc/baseclasses.md

-Base classes are abstract classes to make your own application class.
+Base class is an abstract class to make your own application.

 Each base class defines instance and class variables and methods.
 Instance and class variables represents module name and Class name in MicroPython respectively.